SlavaMelanko/net/README.md

 ## How to Build and Run

 - **macOS**
-    - Run `cmakegen-xcode.sh` script to generate project
+    - Run `cmakegen.py` script using python3 to generate project
     - Go to the build directory
     - Open `net.xcodeproj`
     - Build project